“When Britain first, at Heaven’s command,

 Britons never, never, never, shall be slaves.

-Tom Service, writing in the Guardian just before the recent vote on Scottish independence observed the context:
+Tom Service, writing in the Guardian just before the vote on Scottish independence in 2014, observed:

 “A time of dissent in the North, of rebellion sweeping down from Scotland, an attempt to unseat the King, to repeal the Union, and to return the rightful blood line to the throne.
 1745 was a year of unrest and unease in Hanoverian London and England, as the crown belatedly realised that Charles Edward Stuart – Bonnie Prince Charlie – really was mounting his French- and Scottish-sponsored Jacobite campaign to overthrow the monarchy, and had real success, too, on the battlefield, marching as far south as Derby…